Skip to content

 Next to Refresh is the Lock Personal Information toggle.
 It controls whether the server masks PII before the data reaches your browser.

-The masking is applied to both the conversation panel and every input/output in the MCP call tree, so even when you’re inspecting the raw payload of a tool call you’ll see masked values until you opt-in to the unmasked view.
+The masking is applied to both the conversation panel and the audit trace, so even when you’re inspecting how an answer was produced you’ll see masked values until you opt in to the unmasked view.

 Coverage notes